Monthly ETF Commentary

 Harvest Brand Leaders Plus Income ETF

-HBF rose in September along with large cap U.S. indexes.
-Factors that impacted the ETF’s investments during September included:
+HBF posted positive returns in October along with large cap U.S. indexes.
+Factors that impacted the ETF’s investments during October included:

 -

-- Optimism stemming from resumption of the interest rate cutting cycle in September by the Federal Reserve.
+- Optimism stemming from resumption of the interest rate cutting cycle in September by the Federal Reserve continued in October following a second rate cut.

-- Investors continued rally behind AI investment themes
+- Investors continued to rally behind AI investment themes

 The ETF maintained its covered call strategy, as it continues its focus on balancing income generation with participation in equity upside.
-The ETF is scheduled to be rebalanced during the month of October.
+The ETF was rebalanced during the month of October with no name changes to portfolio.

 Harvest Tech Achievers Growth & Income ETF

-HTA rose in September as investors continued to rally around the AI investment theme.
-Overall, technology stocks led the broader market in September as stocks resumed the rally off the April market lows.
+HTA posted positive return in October as investors continued to rally around the AI investment theme.
+Overall, technology stocks led the broader market in October as stocks continued the rally off the April market lows.
 Stocks within Semiconductor and Hardware continued lead the sector as the largest perceived beneficiaries of AI infrastructure investments over the intermediate term.

-Within the portfolio, memory semiconductor producer Micron Technology rose sharply along with Oracle and semiconductor equipment manufacturer Applied Materials, while shares of semiconductor design software company Synopsys fell sharply following a disappointing earnings announcement.
+Within the portfolio, memory semiconductor producer Micron Technology rose sharply along with Broadcom and semiconductor equipment manufacturer Applied Materials, while shares of Oracle fell as investors questioned the company’s ability to ETF the level of capex needed to satisfy needs for infrastructure-as-a-service commitments.

 HTA uses covered calls to generate income while remaining positioned to capture growth potential in leading tech names.
-The ETF is scheduled to be rebalanced during the month of October.
+The ETF was rebalanced during the month of October.
+The ETF’s position in software provider Synopsis Inc. was eliminated and a position in semiconductor developer Advanced Micro Devices was added.

 Outlook | AI-driven tech demand continues | Equal weight can help to avoid over concentration I HTA is positioned in large-cap tech leaders and writes call options to support steady income.